Memor-X/code-challenges/powershell/advent-of-code/2023/05-Puzzle1/README.md

         1. determine where the seed lines in terms of the mapping start
         2. calculate the difference between the seed and the mapping start
         3. if the diff is less than the mapping step count and greater than 0, add the diff to the mapping destination
-    2. repeate for each mapping until humidity-to-location
+    2. repeat for each mapping until humidity-to-location
     3. add Location to array
 5. loop though array of Locations, determining the smallest